Treaty of Yandabo: Initial negotiations

-The British were already in a commanding position when initial peace negotiations were commenced in September 1825 in Ngagyaungbinzeik, 20 miles north of Pyay (Prome).
+The British were already in a commanding position when initial peace negotiations commenced in September 1825 in Ngagyaungbinzeik, 20 miles north of Pyay (Prome).
 After their victory at the Battle of Danubyu in April 1825 that killed Burmese commander-in-chief Gen. Maha Bandula, the British consolidated their gains in Lower Burma, Rakhine and Taninthayi coasts as well as in Assam and Manipur.
 The British demanded that the Burmese recognize independence and "desist from interference with Assam, Manipur and Cachar", "cede Rakhine and its dependencies", receive a British Resident at the Court of Ava, and pay an indemnity of two million pounds sterling.
 Yangon, and Taninthayi would be held until the indemnity was paid.

 The Court of Ava had not expected, and were unwilling to accept, the full dismemberment of their western empire and the crushing penalty demanded.
 But with the army severely depleted, the Burmese envoy, the lord of Kawlin, replied that his government: